 The Bachelor of Arts degree program provides both a minimal and a maximum number of courses to be studied in the major.
-Accordingly, in addition to meeting the College Core Curriculum requirements and objectives, the student is encouraged, and has ample opportunity, to pursue electives that will supplement and further broaden the educational experience.
+Accordingly, in addition to meeting the College Core Curriculum requirements and objectives, the student is encouraged and has ample opportunity to pursue electives that will supplement and further broaden the educational experience.

 The end and aim of such an extended and extensive liberal studies education is the development and orientation of an intelligent and responsible individual.
 The liberal studies are the starting point and constant preoccupation of students who are committed to the belief that knowledge is important for its own sake and that the pursuit of perfection is worth all the work that it requires.
 After college, students who have elected liberal studies may discover great practical advantage, for they have laid the foundations for an understanding of their cultural heritage, of the contemporary world, of the hierarchy of values, and of themselves.
-They also have learned much about their own abilities, their strengths, and their limitations.
+They also have learned much about their own abilities, strengths, and limitations.

 For the student who has professional ambitions, and who therefore faces the prospect of spending from three to six years in specialized graduate study, the curriculum of liberal studies is invaluable.
 Graduate schools as well as training programs in industry are coming to expect a liberal education as a qualification for admission.